 Statues of Sir Stamford Raffles

-The city-state has two statues of Sir Stamford Raffles, recognised as Singapore’s founder.
+The city-state has 2 statues of Sir Stamford Raffles, recognised as Singapore’s founder.
 Sir Raffles' dark bronze statue stands tall in front of Victoria Theatre.
 Its replica, made in pure white poly-marble, stands at North Boat Quay to mark the spot where he first landed on the island in 1819.
 Both areas are popular with locals, especially on cool evenings.

 Supreme Court & City Hall

 The Supreme Court building, built in 1939, was one of the last colonial buildings to be constructed in the civic district area.
 Its handsome Corinthian columns boast murals by Italian artist Cavaliere Rodolfo Nolli.
 You can pick up a "Guide to the Supreme Court", as well as watch a mulitmedia presentation on the Singapore judiciary system and view the Supreme Court Open House and Exhibition.
 Next to the Supreme Court, an impressive flight of steps leads up to the City Hall.
 This is where the Japanese officially surrendered, at the end of World War II.

 - Opening Hours: Monday–Friday from 8.30am to 6pm

 - Address: 1 Supreme Ct Ln, Singapore 178879